The Key To PCOS: Insulin

 In simple terms, insulin becomes a fat storing hormone when there is too much sugar.
 And the main area this fat is stored is around your tummy.
 This is a serious risk for your overall health.

-Stress Causes Weight Gain
+Stress contributes to Weight Gain

 Tummy fat is not just caused by insulin.
-Stress can cause tummy fat too.
+Stress can contribute to tummy fat too.
 Stress is associated with an increase in a stress hormone called cortisol which contributes to fat accumulating on the tummy in many women with PCOS.
 This can be coupled with the desire to eat sweet and fatty foods during stressful times which further increases cortisol (and worsens insulin resistance) .
 This tummy fat is often coined by practitioners as the ‘cortisol belt’.

 I am stressed out and crave sugary foods!